X-Genesis-Qhulut/DestroyJunk/README.md

 Or, add more items, or comment-out ones you want to keep.
 While you are levelling, for example, you may want to keep "Fine Aged Cheddar", but not when you are level 60 and running dungeons.
 Lines starting with "--" are comments, and therefore inactive.

 The items in the list are Lua patterns (similar to regular expression) so for example "Scroll of [SIP]%a+ [IXV]+" would match "Scroll of Stamina IV".
 If you wanted to match different sorts of wolf meat you might use: "%a+ Wolf Meat" because "%a+" matches one or more alphabetic characters.

+Some information about Lua patterns [here](https://www.lua.org/pil/20.2.html).

+The code automatically puts "^" at the start of each item and "$" at the end, so the item has to match exactly what is in the pattern (and not have the pattern be *part* of the item name).

+If you are levelling an alt you may want to check that you aren't destroying or selling items that are useful at that level.
+For example, "Tender Wolf Meat" is useful for cooking, if you happen to be at that level in your cooking profession.

 ---